benunsworth/benunsworth.github.io/_posts/2016-04-25-brighton-marathon.markdown

 categories: running
 tags: running, ultra, training
 permalink: /:year/:month/:title
+excerpt_separator: <!--excerpt-->
 ---

 It's been a week since Brighton Marathon.
-My legs have almost recovered and I've had time to reflect on how it went.
+My legs have almost recovered and I've had time to reflect on how it went. <!--excerpt-->

 # Preparation